jgfranco17/learn-python/Chapter 1: Introduction/[3]-functions.md

 In Python, a function is a block of code that performs a specific task and can be called from other parts of your program.
 Functions are a useful way to organize and reuse code, and can help to make your programs more modular and easier to understand and maintain.

 To define a function in Python, you use the `def` keyword followed by the function name and a set of parentheses that may contain parameters.
 The code that makes up the function is indented under the function definition.
+The final value that the function outputs is called a "return value", and is marked by the `return` keyword.
 Here is an example of a simple function that takes two arguments and returns their sum:

 ```python
 def greet():